fong-lab/fong-lab-old-website/join/index.md

 # Ongoing Opportunities
-We welcome new trainees and staff to join our team at various points throughout the year.

 ### Staff Positions
 Technician positions open up every 1-2 years.
 Currently we are not recruiting for staff positions, but if you are interested in learning about future opportunities or anticipated hiring timelines, please send an inquiry to [ming-fai.fong@bme.gatech.edu](mailto:ming-fai.fong@bme.gatech.edu).